the-imp0ster/sample-arweave/README.md

 - `cremationsammcgee.html`: "The Cremation of Sam McGee" by Robert W. Service (public domain)
 -  `invictus.html` : "Invictus" by William Ernest Henley (public domain)
 -  `ocaptain.html` : "O Captain, My Captain!" by Walt Whitman (public domain)
+- `theroadnottaken.html` : "The Road Not Taken" by Robert Frost (public domain)
 - `index.js`: Script to upload HTML files to Arweave
 - `arconnect-wallet.json`: Your Arweave wallet (ensure this is in your`.gitignore`)